 What is Data Science?

 Data science continues to evolve as one of the most promising and in-demand career paths for skilled professionals.
-Today, successful data professionals understand that they must advance past the traditional skills of analyzing large amounts of data, data mining, and programming skills.
-In order to uncover useful intelligence for their organizations, data scientists must master the full spectrum of the data science life cycle and possess a level of flexibility and understanding to maximize returns at each phase of the process.
+Today, successful data professionals understand they must advance past the traditional skills of analyzing large amounts of data, data mining, and programming skills.
+To uncover useful intelligence for their organizations, data scientists must master the full spectrum of the data science life cycle and possess a level of flexibility and understanding to maximize returns at each phase of the process.

 The Data Science Life Cycle